bep/tmc/README.md

 ```

-#### Performance
+### Performance

-The implementation is easy to reason aobut, but It's not particulary fast and probably not suited for _big data_.
+The implementation is easy to reason aobut (it uses reflection), but It's not particulary fast and probably not suited for _big data_.
 As imple benchmark with a roundtrip marshal/unmarshal is included:

 ```bash
 BenchmarkCodec/JSON_regular-4         	   50000	     27523 ns/op	    6742 B/op	     171 allocs/op